HiveMQ Enterprise Extension for Microsoft SQL Server

 Features

-• Forward MQTT messages from IoT devices that are connected to your HiveMQ MQTT broker to one or more Microsoft SQL Server databases.
+• Forward MQTT messages from IoT devices that are connected to your HiveMQ MQTT broker to one or more Microsoft SQL Server/Azure SQL databases.

 • Convert MQTT messages into Microsoft SQL Server rows with convenient insert statements.